Building DHL's Global B2B PortalFrom Initial Concept to+22,000 Enterprise Customers.

 Faster Onboarding & Quote Processing

-I joined DHL through Saloodo!, a digital marketplace startup operating inside the DHL Group.
+I joined DHL through Saloodo!, a digital marketplace startup — independent, DHL-funded, not a department inside the group.
+I came in as the founding designer.

-As Lead Experience Designer, I worked with an aggressive data-driven team that treated logistics like a tech product—rapid experimentation, ML-powered recommendations, and ruthless focus on conversion metrics.
+The team treated logistics like a tech product — rapid experimentation, ML-powered recommendations, and an honest focus on conversion metrics.

-We were DHL's "digital speedboat"—small enough to move fast, protected enough to take risks.
-That positioning became crucial when DHL Global Forwarding needed to reimagine their entire customer experience.
+We were DHL's "digital speedboat" — small enough to move fast, protected enough to take risks.
+That positioning mattered when DHL Global Forwarding needed to reimagine its B2B customer experience.

-While logistics giants were comfortable, competitors were moving: Flexport raised $1B, Amazon Freight undercut prices by 30%, Uber Freight scaled globally.
-The $800B logistics market was being digitized—and DHL needed to catch up.
+Outside our walls the market was moving fast.
+Flexport raised $1B.
+Amazon Freight cut prices by 30%.
+Uber Freight scaled globally.
+The $800B logistics industry was being digitised — and DHL needed to be in the race.

 Logistics industry status and market overview